buddhist-uni/buddhist-uni.github.io/_content/articles/reading-vinaya_langenberg-amy.md

 publisher: oxford
 ---

-> The argument that a nun called Sthūlanandā really did have pendulous breasts and large buttocks is, pardon the pun, a thin one.
+> The argument that a nun called Sthūlanandā really did have pendulous breasts and large buttocks is, pardon the pun, a thin one.
 As stock images of uncouth femininity, these outsized and ungainly physical features serve the *representational* project of this passage

 A survey of post-modern hermeneutical strategies for critical and historical readings of Canonical Vinaya literature.